QubesOS/qubes-doc/Qmemman.md

 *qmemman* listens for the following events:

 -   writes to `/local/domain/domid/memory/meminfo` xenstore keys by *meminfo-writer* process in VM.
 The content of this key is taken from the VM's `/proc/meminfo` pseudofile ; *meminfo-writer* just strips some unused lines from it.
-Note that *meminfo-writer* writes its xenstore key only if the VM memory usage has changed significantly enough since the last update (by default 30MB)
+Note that *meminfo-writer* writes its xenstore key only if the VM memory usage has changed significantly enough since the last update (by default 30MB), to prevent flooding with almost identical data
 -   commands issued over Unix socket `/var/run/qubes/qmemman.sock`.
 Currently, the only command recognized is to free the specified amount of memory.
 The QMemmanClient class implements the protocol.
 -   if the `/var/run/qubes/do-not-membalance` file exists, *qmemman* suspends memory balancing.
 It is primarily used when allocating memory for a to-be-created domain, to prevent using up the free Xen memory by the balancing algorithm before the domain creation is completed.